 a.
 Subject to these Rules the Committee shall have responsibility for the management of the Club, its funds and affairs.

 b.
-The committee shall consist of the Chairman, Treasurer and Secretary who shall be officers of the Club, together with a maximum of seven other members.
+The committee shall consist of the Chairman, Treasurer and Secretary who shall be officers of the Club, together with a maximum of ten other members.
 In addition various Club members may take on responsibilities for organising club activities in line with the objectives of the Club and will attend Committee meetings to report on these events.

 c.
 The Committee will have the power to fill any position that may fall vacant during the year;

 d.
 The Committee shall have the power to establish any Sub-Committee deemed appropriate to assist in meeting the objectives of the Club, and to delegate such duties that are deemed appropriate.